Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 2

-To rigorously verify this analytical continuum limit within the strict discrete geometry
+To rigorously verify this analytical continuum limit within the strict discrete geometry of

 discrete elastic strain energy across nearest-neighbor bonds (E